Luna-Schaetzle/Diploma-thesis/document/Luna_Economic_part.md

-Importency of Open Source in Economics. advantages and disadvantages of Open Source chalanges when using or creating Open Source.
+Importency of Open Source in Economics. advantages and disadvantages of Open Source chalanges when using or creating Open Source. how to make Revenue with Open Source.
+Open Source in Economics.
 Used open source by me and my Experiences with it.

 # 2. Ai and thier impect on Econmoics
 ## 2.1 which AIs are getting used